Table columns

 First TD of second TR Second TD of second TR Third TD of second TR Fourth TD of second TR

-Column borders in Firefox
+Column borders in Chrome

-Column borders in Opera
+Column borders in IE

 width

 On columns width means min-width, which is in keeping with width definitions on table elements in general.
 More oddly, a width declaration counts for every <td /> column that's spanned by the <col /> tag.
-Therefore the area of the second <col /> tag has a total width of 20em + cellspacing.
+Therefore the area of the second <col /> tag has a total width of 10em + cellspacing.

 <col style="background-color: #6374AB; color: #ffffff;